eevirgen/address-book/README.md

 ### code

+#### goal
-The main objectives of this project are to count the number of males, find the oldest person, and calculate the difference in days between two people's birthdates.
+The primary objective of this project is to process a provided dataset from a file and perform operations to calculate the number of males, identify the oldest person, and compute the difference in days between the birth dates of two specific individuals.

 #### assumptions
 - The input data is in a specific format: Name, Gender, Date of Birth (dd/MM/yy).